gscano/buffer_handle/README.md

 The two functions below are mainly used by above functions but can also can be used independtly.
 They respectively write the date in format 'dd Mon YY' and 'Mon dd'.

-The template parameter `InsteadOfALeadingZeroForDay` can be `'\0'` in order to have a leading zero while `YearOn4Digits` toggles the year format to 'YYYY' instead of 'YY'
+The template parameter `InsteadOfALeadingZeroForDay` can be `'\0'` in order to have a leading zero while `YearOn4Digits` toggles the year format to 'YYYY' instead of 'YY'.

 ```cpp
 //Defined in buffer_handle/date.hpp